Walmart In The Firing Line For Selling ‘Nazi Pillow’ Adorned With Swastika And Hitler’s Face

 When shopping for a colorful little pillow to add a little sparkle to a room’s decor, the last thing on most people’s wish list is a design featuring a Nazi swastika and the unmistakable face of Adolf Hitler.

-So just imagine the shock and distress of Frenso priest Ryan Newman when he discovered the pillow he had ordered from walmart.com, featuring large images of a bicycle, the Eiffel Tower, and the word “Paris,” was also adorned with the unmistakable symbol of the Third Reich and the mustached face of Hitler.
-The pillow was also covered with the word “Reich”.
+So just imagine the shock and distress of Fresno priest Ryan Newman when he discovered the pillow he had ordered from walmart.com, featuring large images of a bicycle, the Eiffel Tower, and the word “Paris,” was also adorned with the unmistakable symbol of the Third Reich and the mustached face of Hitler.
+The pillow was also covered with the word “Reich.”

-The Fresno Bee reports that the Very Rev. Ryan Newman experienced a whirlwind of emotions upon discovering the pillow’s secret images
+The Fresno Bee reports that the Very Rev. Ryan Newman experienced a whirlwind of emotions upon discovering the pillow’s secret images.

-Newman admits he was at first dumbfounded, and then angry, and then upset.
+Newman admits he was at first dumbfounded, then angry, and then upset.

 “To me the swastika is a symbol of hate.
 It is a symbol of evil.”